mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ### Overview

 The provided dataset is a dog breed classification dataset.
-It contains images of 133 dog breeds divided into training, testing and validation datasets.
+It contains images of 133 dog breeds divided into datasets for training, testing and validation.
 In total more than 8000 image files.

 <p align="center">
   <img src="./screenshots/screenshot_project_18.JPG" /><img src="./screenshots/screenshot_project_19.JPG" />